ldennington/cloud_computing_programming_assignments/Assignment 1/Milestone 1/README.md

 ## Part 4: Proposed Data Source and Topics

-- We will be utilizing [Meetup API](https://www.meetup.com/meetup_api/) as our source for the data stream.
-- This data source will allow for us to be able to create multiple topics.
-- The topics we plan to subscribe to will be RSPVs for events located in Seattle, WA and Nashville, TN.
+We will use the [Meetup API](https://www.meetup.com/meetup_api/) as our data stream source, which will allow us each to create different topics from our virtual machines.
+The topics we plan to send to Kafka will be RSVPs for events located in Seattle, WA and Nashville, TN.

 ## Installations
 [Guide to install Kafka and Zookeeper](https://www.digitalocean.com/community/tutorials/how-to-install-apache-kafka-on-ubuntu-20-04)